alex-michaud/bun-hono-boilerplate/README.md

 Swagger-JSDoc is a tool that allows you to generate OpenAPI specs document from comments in your code.
 It is useful for many reasons :
-- It allows you to document your API standardly.
+- It allows you to document your API in a standard way.
 - It allows other developers to understand your API without having to read the code.
 - It allows generating a client SDK for your API.
 (React, Angular, Vue, etc.)
 - It allows generating an MCP (Model-Context-Protocol)